-If you are an athlete with sciatica, proper warm-ups and cool-downs are pertinent to proper recovery.
+If you are an athlete with sciatica, proper warm-ups and cool-downs are pertinent to proper recovery, we call it stretches for sciatica pain relief.
 This can help prevent injury to more than just your sciatic nerve — it can prevent muscle injury elsewhere, too.

 These methods are all great for acute conditions of sciatica.
 However, with chronic conditions, you must find out the underlying issue(s).
 If you have a displaced vertebra, simply stretching won’t be enough to offer relief.

 This is why, after RICE, there is Referral.
 If you believe your sciatica to be from an underlying condition, you’ll need to get to the bottom of it.
 You may need physical therapy, a correction or realignment, and the like.

 We hope by the end of this article you’re enlightened on how to treat your pain.

 Sciatica relief is possible — sciatica itself even preventable.
 If you take the necessary precautions, such as stretching, you may one day learn to appreciate your sciatic nerve and use it to improve your mobility.